Contraband (1940 film)

-Contraband is a 1940 wartime spy film by the British director-writer team of Michael Powell and Emeric Pressburger, which reunited stars Conrad Veidt and Valerie Hobson after their earlier appearance in The Spy in Black the previous year.
+Contraband (U.S.: Blackout) is a 1940 wartime spy film by the British director-writer team of Michael Powell and Emeric Pressburger, which reunited stars Conrad Veidt and Valerie Hobson after their earlier appearance in The Spy in Black the previous year.
 On this occasion, Veidt plays a hero, something he did not do very often, and there is also an early (uncredited) performance by Leo Genn.

 The title of the film in the United States was Blackout.
 Powell writes in his autobiography, A Life in Movies, as saying that the U.S. renaming was a better title and he wished he had thought of it.

 Plot

 Danish Captain Andersen and his freighter Helvig are stopped in the English Channel by Lt.
 Commanders Ashton and Ellis for a cargo inspection in a British Contraband Control Port as World War II is slowly consuming Europe, despite Denmark being neutral.

 He receives two shore passes for himself and his First Officer Axel Skold to dine with Ashton and Ellis, but the passes (and Helvigs motorboat) are stolen by passengers Mrs. Sorensen and talent scout Mr. Pidgeon.
 From a cut-out newspaper train schedule, Andersen is able to figure out they are taking a train to London and catches up with them; but, when the train arrives in the blacked-out metropolis, he is only able to hold on to Mrs. Sorensen.

 He invites her to dine at the restaurant of Skold's brother Erik.
 Then she takes him to the home of her aunt, where they are captured by a Nazi spy ring led by Van Dyne, a man Mrs. Sorensen has already had unpleasant dealings with in Düsseldorf, Germany.
 Van Dyne knows Mrs. Sorensen and Pidgeon are British agents.
 Van Dyne finds a message hidden on one of Mrs. Sorensen's cigarette papers, identifying her as "M47" and listing the names of neutral ships under which two German vessels are traveling.
 He decides to replace one of the names with that of an American ship to cause trouble, the United States being neutral at this time.
 Mrs. Sorensen and Andersen are tied up, but the captain manages to escape.
 He brings back reinforcements in the form of Erik Skold's staff and is able to free Mrs. Sorensen and knock out Van Dyne.
 With everything cleared up, Capt.
 Andersen and Mrs. Sorensen resume their sea voyage.